We, Dominicans, are known throughout America as “Plátano Power“… Guess why?

 Dominican cuisine, with strong roots that come mainly from three great cultures, offers a great mix of flavors with the most diverse ingredients and, over the years, has developed modern techniques and interesting presentations, without losing its roots and its authentic flavors.

-Our culinary map is rooted in the convergence of the Tainos culture, aboriginal population that inhabited our island and much of the Antilles in the pre-Columbian era, the Spanish culture, transmitted through the colonizing groups, and the African culture, population that was brought to our island as slaves and which has strongly influenced the Dominican cuisine of today.
+Our culinary map is rooted in the convergence of the Tainos culture, aboriginal population that inhabited our island and much of the Antilles in the pre-Columbian era.
+The Spanish culture, transmitted through the colonizing groups.
+And the African culture, population that was brought to our island as slaves and which has strongly influenced the Dominican cuisine of today.

-Tainos used Yuca as one of their main food and with this they elaborated the Casabe, an unleavened bread that is still preserved in our current gastronomy.
+Tainos used Yuca as one of their main food and with it they elaborated the Casabe, an unleavened bread that is still preserved in our current gastronomy.
 At the present, the yuca is the fourth most important crop in developing countries and is consumed by around 800 million people.
 Also, in the productive part, our Taino aborigines developed tools that allowed them to rely on hunting and fishing.
 They used a kind of barbecue to cook their food.
 Even today, in many Dominican fields, the way to cook their food is in the Fogón, a kind of rudimentary stove that uses coal as a means of combustion.

 Before the arrival of the colonizers, the Tainos cultivated yuca, sweet potato, guava, pineapple, guanabana, papaya and to a minor extent, corn.
 They also produced the mabí, a drink produced from the fermentation of the bohuco root.
 The mabí, not only survived until our present time, but has been the first local product that has achieved the first patent on our island.